 Why do we park our guests on the grass?
 Why not just remove all the trees and buildings and put in a parking lot?

 It's our intent to preserve the 100 year history of Elm Lake and the Wolf Creek Retreat as close to the original swimming hole that existed for decades.
+The guests who came to swim at Elm Lake from 1920 on used to park on Wolf Creek Pike when there was virtually no population out here in Perry Township, and the Police Department didn't care.
+Now, that is no longer possible.
 We hope our guests will appreciate the "Walk down Memory Lane" that makes us unique from other wedding venues.
+We have a system that places vehicles in patterns that insures NO ONE is EVER blocked in.
+That's why it's important that our guests follow our parking instructions; we want everyone to be able to pull out whenever they need to leave.
 Ladies, you may want to rethink the high heels as the Wolf Creek Retreat is surrounded by acres of beautiful grass.
 As our soil is a sandy loam, it rarely gets muddy as rain percolates right through the grass.
 We sincerely hope you'll enjoy the adventure of walking back in time to a more simple and joyful get together.

 Our golf carts are utilized to quickly move cars off Wolf Creek and into the parking area.
 Because of the hill in front of the property, visibility to drivers can be limited so we have a system to quickly move cars from the street onto our property.
-The Wolf Creek Retreat is a DIY wedding venue.
-It's our goal to keep our client's costs down and still deliver the most beautiful backdrop for forever photos and a first class ceremony and reception experience.
-Our clients can make arrangements to bring in golf carts to transport their guests as an additional expense, but our company golf cart is utilized for quickly moving our guests cars to a parking spot.
+Use of the golf cart to transport guests is not part of our contracted services, as our insurance company will not extend coverage to transport guests.

 HANDICAPPED AND DISABLED GUESTS